All Episodes

 I don't like that.

-Anyway, Tim, I'm really grateful that you're there and that you called the Limbaugh show, and I want to thank you for your very kind words.
+Anyway, Tim, I'm really grateful that you're there and that you called the Limbaugh Show, and I want to thank you for your very kind words.

-Uh so deeply appreciated I cannot tell you.
+So deeply appreciated, I cannot tell you.

 Ladies and gentlemen, what a week it has been.